Today’s article is for those gals and guys who cannot go to a store and simply find the best running shoes for wide feet.

 The Pegasus 35 looks quite a bit different than the 34, but the shoe is essentially just subtle changes.

 The new full-length Zoom unit really gives the shoe more of that sass.
 It kind of has that aerodynamic, tapered off edges and kind of retains the theme of Nike’s Zoom Fly and VaporFly.

 The fit is a bit off at first and Nike is now offering a wider version of the shoe.

 Altra Olympus 2.5

-The Altra Olympus 2.5 is a trail shoe designed to provide maximum cushioning for a smooth ride.
+The Altra Olympus 2.5 is a zero-drop trail running shoe designed to provide maximum cushioning for a smooth ride.
 Its durable Vibram outsole can stand up to the toughest trails.
 It delivers all of this in a lightweight package that won’t slow you down.

 When Altra says maximum cushioning, they’re referring to the 32 millimeters of EVA foam between the outsole and where your foot rests on the inside of the shoe.

 That much cushioning and an included stone guard means that you won’t feel sharp rocks underneath your feet.

 The Olympus 2.5 is built on a zero-drop platform, which means there is no difference in height between the heel and the forefoot.

 This is believed to encourage proper running technique and that is to land on your forefoot rather than striking hard with your heel.